jvang0620/Personal-Portfolio/README.md

   yarn add @material-ui/core @material-ui/icons react-router-dom react-vertical-timeline-component
   ```

-4. To run App, type in terminal:
+4. To run the App, type in the terminal:

    ```bash
    yarn start